F-15 models in 1/32 scale made by Meindert de Vreeze

 Low-drag, conformal fuel tanks were especially developed for the F-15C and D models.
 The conformal fuel tanks can be attached to the sides of the fuselage.
 C and D models often fly without the conformal fuel tanks and without the P&W engine covers, called "Turkey feathers" to save weight.
 The single-seat F-15C and two-seat F-15D models entered US Air Force in 1979.

 The F-15J was a version of the F-15C made for Japan with some special internal equipment.
 Externally it is very similar to the F-15C.
+Most were manufactured under license by Mitsubishi Heavy Industries.

 The F-15E is a two-seat, dual-role, totally integrated fighter for all-weather, air-to-air and deep interdiction missions.
 The two crew members are a pilot and a weapon systems officer.
 The F-15E became operational in 1988.
 The rear cockpit is upgraded with new panels to include four multi-purpose CRT displays for aircraft systems and weapons management.
 Is also usually carries the conformal fuel tanks.
 The pilot's instrument panel also was improved with several instruments.